-The U.S. Pharmacopeia Convention (USP) Chapter 800 related to handling of hazardous drugs in healthcare settings will officially take effect on December 1, 2019.
+The U.S. Pharmacopeial Convention (USP) Chapter 800 related to handling of hazardous drugs in healthcare settings will officially take effect on December 1, 2019.
 Chapter 800 will supersede the current Chapter 797 requirements for compounding of hazardous drugs.
 Several of the requirements in Chapter 800 may prove challenging to meet for facilities with aging mechanical infrastructures.

 Applicability to Healthcare Facilities

 While the state requirements for compliance with both USP Chapters 797 and 800 vary from state to state, federal regulations require healthcare facilities to comply with Chapter 797 currently and Chapter 800 by July 1, 2018.
 The Center for Medicare & Medicaid Services (CMS) issued an updated State Operations Manual on October 30, 2015 instructing CMS field inspectors to enforce the USP requirements.
 Furthermore, the Joint Commission currently reviews for conformance to Chapter 797 and has agreed to enforce Chapter 800 on December 1, 2019.